 Such clarification in connection with accounting standards is issued in the form of Statements of Recommended Practice (SORPs) by bodies recognised for this purpose by the FRC.
-The Association of Investment Companies has confirmed that it shares the FRC's aim of high quality financial reporting and has been recognised by the FRC for the purpose of issuing SORPs for the Financial Statements of Investment Trust Companies and Venture Capital Trusts.
+The Association of Investment Companies has confirmed that it shares the FRC's aim of high-quality financial reporting and has been recognised by the FRC for the purpose of issuing SORPs for investment trust companies and venture capital trusts.

-In accordance with the FRC's Policy on Developing Statements of Recommended Practice (SORPs) the FRC carried out a review of the SORP focusing on those aspects relevant to the financial statements but also including aspects relevant to the FRC's broader responsibilities when appropriate.
+In accordance with the FRC's Policy on Developing Statements of Recommended Practice (SORPs) the FRC carried out a review of this SORP focusing on those aspects relevant to the financial statements but also including aspects relevant to the FRC's broader responsibilities when appropriate.